Thirumal in Thiruvananthapuram: Santror as Security

-The Santror was called of and they were ordered to be the security force for the king, Kalineesan.
-They were given powerful weapons.
-All facilities were offered to them.
+The Santror was called off, and they were ordered to be the security force for the king, Kalineesan.
+They were given powerful weapons, and all facilities were offered to them.

 Death of the King

-When the Santror was working as the security of the king, one day as per the karma of the Santror, they fall asleep when they were in duty.
-By using this chance the people of Kalineesan entered the bedroom of Kalineesan and killed him.
+When the Santror was working as the security of the king, one day, as per the karma of the Santror, they fell asleep while on duty.
+By using this chance, the people of Kalineesan entered the bedroom of Kalineesan and killed him.
 When he was about to die, he cursed the Santror by thinking that they supported the people who killed him.
 The curse is: